mlefkon/pinger/README.md

 ## What it does

-A docker container cron job runs `curl` to 'http ping' your server/endpoint.
+A docker container cron job runs `curl` to 'ping' your server/endpoint.
 An email is sent via SMTP relay if any problems occur.

 ## Configuration (Environment Variables)

 - Target Server
   - **ENDPOINT_NAME:**                default: "Pinger", used for email 'subject' & logfile names about this Pinger instance
-  - **PING_URL:**                     required, any valid curl URL
+  - **PING_URL:**                     required, any valid curl URL.
+Include 'https://' if needed as curl defaults to http.
   - **ALLOW_INSECURE:**               default: 0, allow for invalid certificate (set to '1')
   - **IPv6:**                         default: 0, url is in IPv6 format (set to '1')
   - **EXPECTED_RESPONSE:**            required, expected to be found within text body returned from PING_URL
   - **INTERVAL_MIN:**                 default: 5, minutes between pings
   - **RELIABLE_REFERENCE_PING_HOST:** required, for connectivity test in case of PING_URL failure.
-Must be a ping-responsive host, not a URL.
+Must be a ping-responsive host, not a URL. `ping` is used, not `curl`, so only domain name is needed here.
 - Mail Relay
   - **RELAY_HOST:**                   required, format (incl sq brackets): [relay.host.tld]:port
   - **RELAY_USERNAME:**               required, user's login to relay mail host